sandstorm-io/sandstorm/docs/install.md

 The next command runs the Sandstorm bundle stored in the volume, serving forever.
 The `tail -f` command is used to print out the Sandstorm log while Sandstorm runs.
 Sandstorm will be available at http://local.sandstorm.io:6080/ . `local.sandstorm.io` is a DNS alias for localhost, indicating that the service is running on the computer where you run Docker.
-It uses `-i -t --sig-proxy=true` so that you can use Ctrl-C to stop the container on your terminal.
-The special security-related options, specifically `--cap-add SYS_ADMIN --security-opt seccomp=unconfined`, are needed so that Sandstorm can do its own containerization of itself and of apps within Sandstorm.

 This process uses Sandstorm's install.sh to download Sandstorm, and Sandstorm is configured via `sandstorm.conf` within the container.
 To configure and manage the container, note the following.